reportcard-org/reportcard-fe/README.md

 ## Future Additions and Improvements
 - Authentication for true login ability
 - Map of location included on the District Info page
--
-- Star my favorite quotes and categorize by date

 ## Project Spec
 Click [here](https://mod4.turing.edu/projects/capstone/index.html) for project specs, provided by [Turing School of Software and Design](https://turing.edu/).